DrawKit/DrawKit/documentation/index.rst

 DrawKit is comprehensive, powerful, and complete.
 The design is modular and can be extended to meet your application's needs.

-DrawKit is licensed under the BSD Licence and can be included in commercial applications.
+DrawKit is licensed under the Lesser General Public Licence (LGPL) and can be included in commercial applications as a framework.

 Download the latest DrawKit source code from `DrawKit/DrawKit`__ over on github.